Last Updated on

 4. Have reviews available

 Social proof is something customers expect these days.
-That is why product description page best practices include making sure they can see reviews of every product in your ecommerce store.
+That is why product description page best practices include making sure they can see reviews of every product in your eCommerce store.
 Remember, customers trust other people more than brands.

 These reviews should be honest, genuine reviews by actual customers.
 Don’t try to showcase fake reviews.
 People can tell, and this will lead to abandoned carts.